oracle-devrel/cd3-automation-toolkit/docs/sync-cli-jenkins.md

-# Commit local changes to GIT
+# Commit Local changes to GIT

 !!! note
     It is recommended to stick to using the toolkit either via CLI or via Jenkins.